 8. Most Likely to Succeed: Preparing Our Kids for the Innovation Era by Tony Wagner and Ted Dintersmith

-This book is “an urgent call for the radical reimagining of American education in order to equip students for the realities of the twenty-first-century economy.”
+This must read book for teachers is “an urgent call for the radical reimagining of American education in order to equip students for the realities of the twenty-first-century economy.”
 It presents a new vision of American education, one that focuses on wonder, creativity, and initiative.

 9. Teaching with the Brain in Mind by Eric Jensen